snt-arg/iMarker_sensors/README.md

   - Run `pip install ids_peak-1.4.3.0-cp38-cp38-linux_x86_64.whl`
   - Run `pip install ids_peak_ipl-1.5.0.0-cp38-cp38-linux_x86_64.whl`

-#### RealSense Cameras
+### RealSense Cameras <a id="rs-cam"></a>

-For RealSense cameras, the required interfaces are USB 3.0.
-Install the required libraries (OpenCV and PyRealSense) using the command `pip install opencv-python pyrealsense2`.
+For RealSense cameras, the required interface is **USB 3.0**.
+Install the libraries using the command `pip install opencv-python pyrealsense2`.

-### II.
-Installation

-After installing proper interfaces, install the package of this project by running `pip install -e .` in the root directory.
+## 📑 Code Structure

+- **A. ELP USB Camera:** in `sensorUSB.py`, you can find functions `createCameraObject` and `grabImage` for creating camera objects and grabbing the frames, respectively.
+- **B. iDS Camera:** in `sensorIDS.py`, you can find below functions:
+  - `loadCameraParameters`: loading camera parameters from a yaml file
+  - `setROI`: setting a Region of Interest (ROI) for the camera
+  - `syncAsMaster`: synchronizing a camera as a master
+  - `syncAsSlave`: synchronizing a camera as a slave
+  - `startAquisition`: starting data acquisition from the camera
+  - `setExposureTime`: setting the given exposure time for the camera
+  - `getFrame`: triggering the camera to capture a frame and returns the frame as a numpy array
+  - `getCalibrationConfig`: getting the calibration configuration for the camera
+  - `closeLibrary`: closing the IDS peak library and releases associated resources
+- **C. RealSense Camera:** in `sensorIDS.py`, you can find below functions:
+  - `createPipeline`: creating a pipeline for the RealSense camera
+  - `startPipeline`: starting the pipeline for the RealSense camera
+  - `grabFrames`: grabbing frames from the RealSense camera
+  - `getColorFrame`: fetching color frames from the RealSense camera
+  - `stopPipeline`: stopping the pipeline and releasing memory

 ## 🚀 Running the Code

-To work with each of the mentioned sensors, you can find some defined functions:

-### ELP Cameras

-The functions defined for this sensor are located in `sensorUSB.py` file, which contains:

-- `createCameraObject`: creates an openCV `VideoCapture` object given a port number.
-- `grabImage`: grabs the `VideoCapture` object and returns the frame.

-### iDS Cameras

-The `idsCamera` class provides a convenient interface for interacting with IDS cameras using the `IDS peak library` in Python.
-Here, we aim to provide an overview of the class and its methods to help users understand how to utilize it in their projects.
-The functions defined in `sensorIDS.py` file contain:

-- `__init__`: initializes the class for interacting with IDS peak library using the port number of the connected camera.
-- `loadCameraParameters`: loads camera parameters from a yaml file containing camera parameters, requires the path to the file.
-- `setROI`: sets a region of interest (ROI) for the camera.
-- `syncAsMaster`: synchronizes the camera as a master.
-- `syncAsSlave`: synchronizes the camera as a slave for synchronization with a master camera.
-- `startAquisition`: starts the data acquisition from the camera.
-- `setExposureTime`: the exposure time to set in milliseconds.
-- `getFrame`: triggers the camera to capture frames and returns them as a `numpy` array.
-- `closeLibrary`: closes an open object library.

-### RealSense Cameras

-The functions defined for this sensor are located in `sensorRealSense.py` file, which contains:

-- `createPipeline`: creates a pipeline for the RealSense camera.
-- `startPipeline`: starts a pipeline for the RealSense camera.
-- `grabFrames`: grabs frames from camera.
-- `getColorFrame`: gets color frames from the RealSense camera.
-- `stopPipeline`: stops the pipeline and releases memory.

-## ⚙️ Sample Usage
+It should be noted that this repository contains the functions to use the introduced sensors in the `/sensors/` directory, described as below:

+As mentioned before, the current repository is a sub-module and wrapped by [GUI-enabled standalone version](https://github.com/snt-arg/csr_detector_standalone) and [ROS-based version](https://github.com/snt-arg/csr_detector_ros) frameworks.
+Accordingly, take a look at the mentioned repositories to see examples of using sensors.

-Below you can find an example of how to use the `idsCamera` class:
+As an example, you can find a sample of running iDS cameras to fetch frames:

 ```python
 from ids_peak import ids_peak